Succumbing to these 7 things will kill your confidence, sending it straight to the grave with no hope of being brought back to life.

 I dealt with it straight away, without hesitation.
 Delaying problems only makes them worse.

-Ignoring your problems is like walking into a busy road and not looking both ways.
+Ignoring your problems is like walking on a busy road and not looking both ways.

 And even if the problem isn’t your fault, it’s still hard to face it.
 But that’s only true if you convince yourself to believe that it’s hard.